-First off, Chavagnes is an existing male community, and developing our existing structure so as to educate up to a dozen young men at undergraduate level is something we can do without taking an enormous financial risk.
+Chavagnes is an existing male community, and so for young men, we have a created a collegiate-style hall of residence called St Gregory’s Hall.
 It makes sense to build up our work, stage by stage.
 Once we have 10 or 20 boys working well on their BA, it will be time to set up a hall for girls too.
-We hope to do this in 2019.
-By that time, we hope and pray, Chavagnes will be well on its way to becoming a fully-fledged university college.

-Within the community of the Studium (a medieval word for a fledgling university) we are planning two Halls: one for men, and one for women.
+In the medium term, within the community of the Studium (a medieval word for a fledgling university) we are planning two Halls: one for men, and one for women.
 As the young people coming to join us will often be leaving home for first time, we recognise that whilst they are already young adults, they still need the kind of pastoral support that will create within each Hall a Catholic family-style environment.
-For this reason, then, the Mens’ Hall will have a Warden and several younger male academic staff who will live alongside the students as well as teaching them.
+For this reason, then, the St Gregory’s Hall (for young men) will have a Warden and several younger male academic staff who will live alongside the students as well as teaching them.
 The Ladies’ Hall would also have two or three female professors who would act as role models and mentors for the young ladies in their care.

 For the first intake of BA students in September 2018, we have already had enquiries from both young men and young women (from France, the USA and Australia), and we will certainly be catering for the needs of female students even before we are able to offer a dedicated hall of residence: